 Expressive Arts Therapy involves the use of creativity in counseling, psychotherapy, rehabilitation, and health care.
 In this course students are introduced to the history, theory, and practice of expressive arts therapies.
 Specific expressive techniques such as art and music therapy, the use of dance and drama in therapy, creative writing, and play therapy are discussed.
 Students will apply some of these expressive techniques such as drawing and writing to their own personal growth and change.
-3 credits
+Prerequisite: General Psychology (PSY 101) or Abnormal Psychology (PSY 210).
+3 credits.
+(Cycled)